 lua-resty-digest-auth

-A modern, production-ready OpenResty module for HTTP Digest Authentication with advanced security features including brute force protection, rate limiting, and suspicious pattern detection.
+An OpenResty module implementing RFC 2617 HTTP Digest Authentication with brute force protection, rate limiting, and suspicious pattern detection.

-• ⚡ High Performance: Optimized nonce management with configurable reuse limits
+• Optimized nonce management with configurable reuse limits

 opm get ElCruncharino/lua-resty-digest-auth